illyfrancis/scribble/docs/draft.md

 The general responsibilities pointed out regarding the integration components apply to each source systems.
 That is, the design and the specification of message channels, queues/topics etc.

 The design does not dictate the implementation decisions.
-For example, the decision between having a separate queue defined per internal source systems vs. a single queue for all internal source systems will depend on a number of implementation concerns.
+For example, the decision between having separate queues defined per internal source systems vs. a single queue for all internal source systems will depend on a number of implementation concerns.

 And the different aspects of implementation concerns need to be well thought out and compared.
 It is these types of concerns and consideration that the integration components for source systems are responsible for.